wev1n/algoillustrator/README.md

 # AlgoIllustrator

-### A web-based interactive tool for visualizing and experimenting with various sorting algorithms such as Bubble Sort, Merge Sort, and Quick Sort.
-Built using **Next.js**, this project provides a seamless, dynamic experience for users to learn and understand algorithms by interacting with customizable charts and visualizations.
+### A web-based interactive tool for visualizing and experimenting with various algorithms such as Bubble Sort, Binary Search, and Breadth-First Search(BFS).
+Built using **Next.js**, this project provides a seamless and dynamic experience for users to learn and understand algorithms by interacting with customizable charts for visualizations.

 ## Table of Contents